 The adrenal glands are located at the top of each kidney.
 They are responsible for producing many hormones, including aldosterone, cortisol, adrenaline, and noradrenaline.
 Adrenal glands are controlled by another gland called the pituitary gland.

 The adrenal glands are divided into two parts: outer glands (adrenal cortex) and inner glands (adrenal medulla).
 The inner glands produce adrenaline.

-Cells in the hypothalamus transmit a signal to the pituitary gland.
-The pituitary gland then releases chemical messengers into the bloodstream.
+The hypothalamus transmits a signal through autonomic nerves to the adrenal medulla.
 When the adrenal glands receive the signal, they respond by releasing adrenaline into the bloodstream.

 Once in the bloodstream, adrenaline:

 - binds to receptors on liver cells to break down larger sugar molecules, called glycogen, into a smaller, more readily usable sugar called glucose; this gives your muscles a boost of energy

 - binds to receptors on muscle cells in the lungs, causing you to breath faster

 - stimulates cells of the heart to beat faster